For me, Wells beach is the best beach in Norfolk, and let me tell you why.

 If you want to see more pictures of Wells beach, head over to my Norfolk Video gallery.

-Yes, this is a great beach for bucket and spades, whether the tide is in our out.
+Yes, this is the perfect beach for bucket and spades, whether the tide is in our out.
 If the tide is in, you still have that wonderfully soft sand right up to the level of the beach huts and sand dunes.

-Not great however for body boarding as the waves aren’t huge, but could be used as a float on the little pools left as the tide goes out.
+Not great however for body boarding as the waves aren’t huge, but you could use the boards as a float on the little pools that are left as the tide goes out.

 Other child friendly beaches on the West and North Norfolk coast are Heacham, Old and New Hunstanton, Sheringham, Cromer and Mundesley.